6 Reasons Why Elopement Weddings are the Most Authentic Celebration

 For the early birds, the night owls, and those who like to stop and smell the wildflowers, an elopement is an ideal scenario.
 Elopements allow you to create a day without pressure to express your love within a certain time frame.
 You can get married without worrying about venue curfews, dinner deadlines and wedding guest constraints.
 Invite your furry friend to the celebration, sleep in, stay out late and hold hands under the stars.
 Elopements allow you to make genuine decisions and keep your desires at the core.

-6. Freedom to Invite (or not Invite) Loved Ones
+6. Freedom to invite (or not invite) Guests

 Your marriage is between you two, so why should your wedding day be any different?
 The nature of eloping gives you the freedom to be intentional with whom you invite to your wedding.
 This could mean you elope just the two of you (this isn’t selfish!) or you can invite a small group of friends and family to celebrate with you.